PramodKumarYadav/WebdriverCI/readme.md

     - `docker container stop $(docker container ls -aq)` (stop all containers - running and exited)
     - `docker container rm $(docker container ls -aq)` (remove all containers - running and exited)
 - You can now restart again:
-    - `docker-compose -f .\docker-compose-grid.yml -f .\docker-compose-test.yml up`
+    - `docker-compose -f ./docker-compose-grid.yml -f ./docker-compose-test.yml -f ./docker-compose-test-depend-on-grid.yml up`
 - Enter into the test container and execute using:
+    - `docker container exec -it grid_test mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`
+- Or to keep the execution consistent from Docker swarm mode and Docker-compose mode, we can do this:
+- Get the test container id (from name of container)
+    -   For ex: name can be: grid_test.1.s94xza3oisshvs01s4d614unp.
+But for filtering; first few letters (i.e. name of service are enough)
+    - `$testContainerId=docker container ls -f name=grid_test -q`
+- Enter into the test container and execute using:
-    - `docker container exec -it test mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`
+    - `docker container exec -it $testContainerId mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`

 ## OptionB: Run tests using docker swarm
 ### Step1: Create a combined stack.yml file to deploy both tests and grid together